Eacred/eacrwallet/README.md

 ## Getting Started

-The following instructions detail how to get started with dcrwallet connecting to a localhost dcrd.
+The following instructions detail how to get started with eacrwallet connecting to a localhost dcrd.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.